raghunayyar/savingprivatenuts/design.md

 asking Niek about design and film-parts of the project.
 I have some prior experience within design and film but on a highly amateur-level and it’s been great to learn from him.

+## Tasks

+### Literature Research

+**Tomás - 10 hours**

+When we were assigned to the Prostate Cancer project, my first goal was to investigate, read and explore as much as I could both prostate cancer and information visualization.
+This way I could bring some grounded ideas to the group.
+I focused my readings both in broad readings about prostate cancer and the current context of the disease (occurrence, mortality, etc.) and in uses of information visualization techniques within the medical context, like:

+- *Improving health and healthcare with interactive visualization methods*, by Shneiderman, Plaisant and Hesse (2013)
+- *A Visual-interactive System for Prostate Cancer Stratifications*, by Bernard et al, 2014.
+- *Interactive Information Visualization to Explore and Query Electronic Health Records*, by Rind at al (2011)
+- *Beyond the Medical Chart - The power of visual representation of data to inform and affect health and medical science*, by H. Whitney, 2010.

+**Niek  - 10 hours**
+This is the 1st design that was created based on sketches of a group meeting in which we discussed the primary type of visualization for our application. (click link in the image for interactive version)

+**Julia - 6 hours**
+Worked on initial sketching both at home and in group meeting.
+The ones I suggested at the meeting was mainly the two seen in the picture below.

+### Iteration on design (not implemented)

+**Niek - 5 hours**
+This was a proposal I made for including a visualization that would visualize saved cohorts as spheres, linking the radius to the cohort size and color to the cancer stage of the patient.

+### Tool Architecture (prototype)

+**Tomás - 8 hours**
+One of the things I contributed to the team was to investigate how things could be distributed on the page and the user path on it, given we had 2 different visual structures.
+The following images shows 3 different ways to do that.

+**Julia - 8 hours**
+I mainly focused on the sankey when it came to the architecture which resulted in the following suggestion:
+Other than that I provided the group with a paper prototype (that we also altered during a meeting) that was used to create different structures, both in a design group meeting and a later meeting with the entire group:

+### Interactive prototype

+**Julia - 7 hours**
+After the design group meeting I started out assisting Niek with the design of the prototype, but when that proved somewhat ineffective
+I started out using the design parts he delivered to create the interactive part of the prototype in Marvel.
+This was presented to the rest of the group to proceed making design decisions (link connected to image).

+### Final Design (prototype)

+**Niek  - 30 hours**
+The final design was determined after the design meeting in which we discussed the position, size, color scheme and graphics that would be used. (click link in the image for interactive version)

+### Film - Pre-Production

+**Niek  - 10 hours**
+We decided to emphasize the problem definition and our solution to it in the film.
+Using a script & shot list we created an overview of the to do’s for the film.

+### Film - Production

+**Niek  - 10 hours**
+Recorded our main design meeting, the user evaluation with Olof, sketching session with Julia and the final presentation to create the main thread of the film and to show the process that the team went through.

+**Julia - 6 hours**
+Watching video pitches and business proposals to try and get a hang of how it can look and what might have been useful in our video.
+(Personal preparation).
+Plus sketching session (and lamp shots) with Niek.

+### Post-Production

+**Niek  - 30 hours**
+The post-production combined the voiceover, camera recordings, screencasts, external footage and animations into one final version.

+**Julia - 6 hours**
+Helping out with choosing some of the footage, taking advantage of Nieks skills in order to learn some After Effects-skills.
+Looked for sounds/sound effects for the movie.

+### Naming

+**Tomás - 2 hours**
+When we first started working, we named our group as SavePrivateNuts.
+It is clear that this was a working name, not a final one.
+One of the tasks I was responsible of was finding a new name for our group.
+I presented several options to the team, and we ended up CAT - Cohort Analysis Tool.
+The following image is part of the brainstorm I did.

+### Logo:

+**Tomás - 4 hours**
+I also was responsible for the logo.
+I tried different approaches, but we stick with one that shows the main feature (parallel coordinates) together with the name.

+### Website

+**Tomás - 7 hours**
+I was responsible for designing our website as well.
+In the end, it was not implemented exactly as I designed, because the tool
+I used was causing some troubles when uploading content.

+### Presentations - Project Proposal

+**Niek - 7  hours**
+The initial project proposal presentation was constructed by the team.
+I created an overall design and designed some potential visualizations we talked about in our brainstorm (see link presentation slide 11/17)

+### Presentations - Final Presentation

+**Niek - 8 hours**

+The presenters communicated what they wanted to discuss during the presentation and I combined those comments into the final presentation.

+### Presenting

+**Tomás - 2 hours**
+I was one of the responsibles for giving both presentations in classroom.
+To do it, I had to prepare myself, organize content, revise slides, etc.